Breakeven

 Year-1 Production & Savings

 DC system size × peak sun hours × 365 days × 0.80 derate gives you usable AC kWh in year one.
-The 0.80 covers panel temperature, inverter conversion, and wiring losses — standard for residential rooftop.
+The 0.80 covers panel temperature, inverter conversion, and wiring losses, the standard derate for residential rooftops.

 Multiply by your utility rate (in dollars per kWh, not cents) to get the gross dollar savings.
 Subtract annual O&M (inverter replacement amortized, occasional cleaning) to land on year-one net.